 Special Note: Idlewild, New Mexico is where Legends of America founder and editor, Kathy Weiser-Alexander, gained her interest in American History.
-Kathy spent summers here as a child in her Grandmother Irene Foster’s cabin.
+Kathy spent summers here as a child in her Grandparents Ben and Irene Foster’s cabin.
 It was Irene and the rich history of the Moreno Valley that sparked the passion which became a website called High Country Legends in 2002, then transformed into Legends of America on June 27, 2003.

 Though the gold rush had petered out in the Moreno Valley in New Mexico by the early 1900s, some were still convinced that “there was gold in them thar hills.”

 Fred Montague of Chanute, Kansas was one that still believed.
 He, along with four other investors, purchased property in the Moreno Valley and dug three tunnels in 1920, two of which showed little promise, but one would become the Klondyke Mine.

 In the beginning, assay reports from the mine showed that the tunnel had large amounts of gold, silver, and copper.
 An engineer from Denver, Colorado advised the investors to build a mill.
 Before the mill was built, the owners first built several buildings on the property, including a mining office, a cookhouse, a general store, and cabins for the miners.

 Finally, the mill was built, but it was never a large operation, employing just 13 miners during the summer months, all of whom left in the winter except for a caretaker and overseer.

 Unfortunately, only after the mill was built did the investors find, in 1926, that the grade of ore found needed to be smelted, and the nearest facility was in Pueblo, Colorado.
 Trucking the ore to Pueblo was too expensive to justify continuing the endeavor.